All Episodes

 They're my neighbors in Middle Georgia.

-They're the people who make fifty sixty thousand dollars a year.
+They're the people who make $50,000, $60,000 a year.

-And just have friends over to barbecue and fish and have a good time.
+Their aspiration is to get a shack on a lake somewhere and just have friends over to barbecue and fish and have a good time.

-I mean, i it is Marco Rubio's, I mean, for lack of a better term, and not insulting to him in any way, ordinariness that connects him to people in a way Hillary Clinton wishes she could.
+I mean, it is Marco Rubio's, I mean, for lack of a better term, and not insulting to him in any way, ordinariness that connects him to people in a way Hillary Clinton wishes she could.

 And more of these stories like this, that average guy storyline doesn't add up because average guys wouldn't buy a boat.